School of Education

 493 Practicum (16).
 Permission of the instructor for nonmajors.
 Students gain familiarity with the operations and complexity of teaching.
 Students observe instruction, assist in teaching, learn about the curriculum and specific resources, interact with school personnel, work with students, and apply skills learned in previous courses.
 Prepares students for internship or student teaching.

 496 Independent Study (13).
 Permission of the instructor.
 Provides readings and research under the direction of a faculty member.
 May be repeated for a maximum of six credit hours.

-504 Educational Psychology and Learning Sciences (3).
+504 Learning in the Modern World (3).
 Students learn about current educational emphases and controversies as well as what the research and scholarship in the fields of education and cognition can contribute to our understanding of these phenomena.

 505 Leadership in Educational/Nonprofit Settings (3).
 Introduces students to a research-based, highly practical understanding of leadership frames/styles prominent in educational/nonprofit organizations.
 Emphasizes continued student engagement with various leadership models and principles.